cloudposse/atmos/website/README.md

 2. Start the NPM dependencies by running `npm install`
 3. Start the local web server by running `npm run start`

-The shortcut for running all these commands is to just run `make all`
+The shortcut for running all these commands is just to run `make all``